open-telemetry/opentelemetry-specification/specification/common/mapping-to-non-otlp.md

 ### Dropped Attributes Count

-OpenTelemetry Span's dropped attributes count MUST be reported as a key-value pair associated with the Span.
-Similarly, Span Event's dropped attributes count MUST be reported as a key-value pair associated with the Span Event and Span Link's dropped attributes count MUST be reported as a key-value pair associated with the Span Link.
-In all cases the key name MUST be `otel.dropped_attributes_count`.
+OpenTelemetry dropped attributes count MUST be reported as a key-value pair associated with the corresponding data entity (e.g. Span, Span Link, Span Event, Metric data point, LogRecord, etc).
+The key name MUST be `otel.dropped_attributes_count`.

 This key-value pair should only be recorded when it contains a non-zero value.